GradyB-Lambda/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+   -The DOM is a representation of your page that you can use to manipulate without the need to edit the original files.
 2. What is an event?
+   -The envent is the executable command following an event listener.

 3. What is an event listener?
+   -An event listener is determined by an action that would trigger an event, such as a click, or keypress.

 4. Why would we convert a NodeList into an Array?
+   -array.from

 5. What is a component?
+   -A componenet is a reusable piece of code tasked with building repeating pieces of a webpage

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.